dimitrisss/Keystroke-Logger/README.md

 ## Part 5: Using the Executable
 - The compiled executable can be used independently.
 All other files can be deleted.
+- ++ You can use the `Autorun` file, simply put it in the same usb with the executable... **Newst windows do not allow to auto-run from usb

 ##
 **Note:** The executable is designed to be undetectable by standard antivirus programs.